tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/模板接口/拼接模板接口/新增拼接模板_intl_en.md

 ## Feature Description

-This API (`CreateMediaTemplate`) is used to create a concatenation template.
+This API (`CreateMediaTemplate`) is used to create a splicing template.

 <div class="rno-api-explorer">
     <div class="rno-api-explorer-inner">